siscia/numerino/README.md

 'There is not such thing as fast, but only fast enough' - Cit.
 Joe Armstrong

 For small - medium size workload, given the necessary hardware it should be fast enough, a benchmark using a cloud host is coming soon.

+## Safeness

+`Numerino` use only HTTP and don't have any authentication nor authorization mechanism, yet.

+It means that you need to run it in your own local infrastracture and don't open it to the world.

 ## A word of caution